connctd/slate/source/includes/_things.md

 To add a Thing you need to acquire a token with the scope `connctd.connector` through the OAuth2 process.
 After this you are able to create Things with the following request.

-**Please note**: componentIDs and propertyIDs can only consist of letters, numbers, "-", "_" and should have a maximum size of 200 characters.
+**Please note**: componentIDs and propertyIDs can only consist of letters, numbers, "-", "_" and should have a maximum length of 200 characters.

 Required scope: `connctd.connector`